Portland, Maine Mesothelioma Lawyer

 Asbestos became prized for shipbuilding because of its ability to protect from fire and heat without adding a lot of extra weight.

-Asbestos was an integral part of the shipbuilding process, especially throughout most of the 20th Century.
+Asbestos was an integral part of shipbuilding, especially throughout most of the 20th Century.
 Every modern vessel, civilian or military, built from the early 1900s to the 1970s, contained asbestos in almost every component.

 Steam pipes, gaskets, wall insulation, and even firefighting suits contained the fibrous minerals because a fire at sea was a major concern for ships’ owners, captains, and crews.